isurueranga-98/ireact/README.md

-# iReact
+# iReactApp

-`iReact` is a React application developed using TypeScript and styled with Tailwind CSS.
+`iReactApp` is a React application developed using TypeScript and styled with Tailwind CSS.
 The project is bundled using Parcel.

 ## Features